Thanaa Debsi

-Life
+Biography

-Born in Aleppo, in 1941, Debsi began acting in films from 1963 and joined the Syrian Order of Artists in 1968.
+Born in Aleppo, on 22 June 1941, Debsi began acting in films from 1963 and joined the Syrian Order of Artists in 1968.
 She then married the Syrian actor Salim Sabri.
-The couple has three children, the eldest is Reem born in 1965, the second is Yara, who is working in the film industry and the third is the only son Thayer.
-Thanaa is the sister of Saraa Debsi.
+The couple had three children, the eldest is Reem born in 1965, the second is Yara, who is working in the film industry and the third is the only son Thayer.
+She was the sister of Saraa Debsi and the great-aunt of the Syrian actress Hanouf Kharboutli.

+Debsi died in Damascus on 20 February 2024, at the age of 82.